-- moving beyond vague or one-size-fits-all dissemination requirements, which typically include academic articles, a web site and a newsletter; - setting out good practice models for 'embedded' knowledge brokering where it would be appropriate (e.g., policy-maker and stakeholder engagement in all stages of the research process, not just at the end, in order to ensure relevance and usability of the results); - setting out good practice models for 'end-of-grant' knowledge brokering, including how to identify when knowledge brokering is warranted, how to package health systems information (e.g., policy briefs), and how to share knowledge interactively; and
+- moving beyond vague or one-size-fits-all dissemination requirements, which typically include academic articles, a web site and a newsletter; - setting out good practice models for 'embedded' knowledge brokering where it would be appropriate (e.g., policy-maker and stakeholder engagement in all stages of the research process, not just at the end, in order to ensure relevance and usability of the results); - setting out good practice models for 'end-of-grant' knowledge brokering, including how to identify when knowledge brokering is warranted, how to package health systems information (e.g., policy briefs), and how to share knowledge interactively; and - ensuring that existing incentives and requirements don't disadvantage organizations that have design features that can support their knowledgebrokering activities (e.g., funding criteria that make university-based centres eligible but not centres located within government, or funding criteria may allow support for research staff but not knowledge-brokering staff).

-Table 1: Summary of key findings from systematic reviews relevant to Option 1 - Integrate knowledge-brokering incentives/requirements into research funding processes
+Table 1: Summary of key findings from systematic reviews relevant to Option 1: Establish a portal for knowledge-brokering mechanisms

-Category of finding Summary of key findings Benefits Establishing incentives Conditional cash transfers and other types of economic incentive targeting health-care recipients can increase the use of preventive services (Oxman & Fretheim, 2008) Financial incentives can also influence professional practice, such as increasing the delivery of immunizations or screening (Oxman & Fretheim, 2008) Financial incentives are more likely to influence discrete individual behaviours in the short run and less likely to influence sustained changes (Oxman & Fretheim, 2008) Potential harms Establishing incentives Results-based financing can have unintended effects, including motivating unintended behaviours, distortions, gaming, corruption, cherry-picking, widening the resource gap between rich and poor, dependency on financial incentives, demoralization and bureaucratization (Oxman & Fretheim, 2008) Costs and/or cost-effectiveness in relation to the status quo Not applicable (i.e., no relevant reviews were identified) Uncertainty regarding benefits and potential harms (so monitoring and evaluation could be warranted if the option were pursued) Uncertainty because no systematic reviews were identified Setting out good practice models Setting because no studies were identified despite an exhaustive search as part of a systematic review Supporting changes in organizational culture (Parmelli et al., 2011) No clear message from studies included in a systematic review Establishing incentives: There are few rigorous studies of results-based financing and overall the evidence of its effects are weak (Oxman & Fretheim, 2008).
-Supporting the adoption of innovations: Lack of empirical evidence about commonly cited 'adopter traits', innovations that arise peripherally and spread informally, and how to sustain complex service innovations (Greenhalgh et al., 2004)
+Category of finding Summary of key findings Benefits Establishing incentives Conditional cash transfers and other types of economic incentive targeting health-care recipients can increase the use of preventive services (Oxman & Fretheim, 2008).
+Financial incentives can also influence professional practice, such as increasing the delivery of immunizations or screening (Oxman & Fretheim, 2008).
+Financial incentives are more likely to influence discrete individual behaviours in the short run and less likely to influence sustained changes (Oxman & Fretheim, 2008).
+Potential harms Establishing incentives Results-based financing can have unintended effects, including motivating unintended behaviours, distortions, gaming, corruption, cherry-picking, widening the resource gap between rich and poor, dependency on financial incentives, demoralization and bureaucratization (Oxman & Fretheim, 2008).
+Costs and/or cost-effectiveness in relation to the status quo Not addressed by the identified systematic review Uncertainty regarding benefits and potential harms (so monitoring and evaluation could be warranted if the option were pursued) Uncertainty because no systematic reviews were identified Taking stock of the current state of knowledge brokering Creating a one-stop shop for policy-makers and stakeholders Uncertainty because no studies were identified despite an exhaustive search as part of a systematic review Not applicable (i.e., no empty reviews were identified) No clear message from studies included in a systematic review Establishing financial incentives There are few rigorous studies of results-based financing and overall the evidence of its effects are weak (Oxman & Fretheim, 2008).
+Key elements of the policy option if tried elsewhere Not addressed by the identified systematic review Stakeholders' views and experience Not addressed by the identified systematic review